Writers' Trust of Canada - 50 Years

-francesca ekwuyasi is a writer and multidisciplinary artist from Lagos, Nigeria.
-Her debut novel, Butter Honey Pig Bread won the Dayne Ogilvie Prize for LGBTQ2S+ Emerging Writers, was a finalist for CBC’s Canada Reads and was longlisted for the Scotiabank Giller Prize, a Lambda Literary Award, a Governor General’s Literary Award, the Amazon Canada First Novel Award, and the ReLit Award.
-She lives in Halifax.
+francesca ekwuyasi is a storyteller and multidisciplinary artist from Lagos, Nigeria.
+Her debut novel Butter Honey Pig Bread won the 2022 Dayne Ogilvie Prize for LGBTQ2S+ Emerging Writers, was a finalist for CBC’s Canada Reads, and was longlisted for the Scotiabank Giller Prize, a Lambda Literary Award, a Governor General’s Literary Award, the Amazon Canada First Novel Award, and the ReLit Award. ekwuyasi’s short fiction, essays, and criticism have appeared in Winter Tangerine Review, Brittle Paper, and Transition Magazine, among other publications.
+Her short story Ọrun is Heaven was longlisted for the 2019 Journey Prize and An Immortal Woman was shortlisted for the Yolk Magazine’s 2024 Montreal Fiction Prize.
+She has held residencies at the Khyber Centre for the Arts, ARTEXTE, the Banff Centre for the Arts, and Centre for Arts Tapes. ekwuyasi lives in Halifax.

 Award History